PacketShield provides stateful packet filtering and protects your network against DDoS.

 How We Got Here

 Although DDoS attacks are a looming threat to businesses, existing defenses could not stand up to large-scale packet floods.
 We resolved to tackle the problem.
-After all, both the HAProxy and ALOHA load balancers are utilized by some of the most trafficked websites in the world; We had often helped these organizations fight complex DDoS attacks, which gave us a unique perspective.
+After all, both the HAProxy and ALOHA load balancers are utilized by some of the busiest websites in the world; We had often helped these organizations fight complex DDoS attacks, which gave us a unique perspective.